bytecodealliance/rfcs/accepted/wasmtime-one-dot-oh.md

 Wasmtime will support some releases for an extended period of time relative to other releases.
-These releases will be known as "long term support" releases or LTS releases. **Wasmtime will support two active LTS versions at any point in time, each supported for 10 months at a time**.
+These releases will be known as "long term support" releases or LTS releases. **Wasmtime will support two active LTS versions at any point in time, each supported for 10 releases at a time**.

 For users who want to use Wasmtime but are not interested in upgrading monthly, this will be a suitable alternative where Wasmtime LTS versions will have the